andrehdias/nameless-warrior/readme.md

 ### Attributes

 * Strength - Defines the strength of physical attacks.
-* Constitution - Define the resistance and the amount of HP of the character.
+* Constitution - Defines the resistance and the amount of HP of the character.
-* Dexterity - Define a velocidade de ataque e a chance de desviar de ataques inimigos.
+* Dexterity - Defines the attack speed and the chance of avoiding enemy attacks.
 * Intelligence - Defines the strength of the spells cast by the character.
 * Charisma - Defines the persuasiveness of the character when talking to NPCs (Non Player Characters).